The Walnut book is now available

 achieved with it.

-Walnut has been used in a variety of papers.
+Walnut has been used in a variety of papers and books.
 A partial list is here

 (will be updated):